Neural-Systems-at-UIO/QUINT_webtools/docs/CreateBrain.rst

-**File Creator**
+**Data Upload**
 ================

-Once you are logged in to the Rodent Workbench you are ready to start your analysis.
-The first step is to upload the images to be analysed.
-You then combine them into an image series corresponding to one brain using the File Creator app.
-File Creator also converts the images to the DZIP format required by the tools.
+Once you are logged in to the EBRAINS Rodent Workbench you are ready to start your analysis.
+The first step is to create a project and upload your brain image series to be analysed.
+You then convert the images to DZI format, combine the images into a .waln file and select the reference atlas to use for analysis.

 .. image:: images/Image_series.PNG